 Construction Accounting in Michigan

-FinTruction provides construction accounting in Michigan for general contractors, subcontractors, concrete companies, HVAC contractors, roofers, electricians, plumbers, and remodeling firms.
-Our construction accounting services include job costing, percentage of completion accounting, retainage tracking, AIA billing support, subcontractor payment tracking, and monthly contractor financial reporting tailored to the Michigan construction market.
+FinTruction provides construction accounting and bookkeeping in Michigan for general contractors, subcontractors, concrete companies, HVAC contractors, roofers, electricians, plumbers, and industrial builders.
+Our construction accounting and bookkeeping services include job costing, percentage of completion accounting, retainage tracking, AIA billing support, subcontractor payment tracking, and monthly contractor financial reporting.

 • Accurate job costing by project